 Harold did as he was told.
 He had a few adventures along the way but when he met William, Duke of Normandy he delivered the message.
 He even made an oath (possibly in the Bayeux Cathedral) committing to accepting William as King Edward’s successor.

-King Edward dies soon after Harold’s return to England, and Harold fashions a coronation making himself King of England.
+King Edward died soon after Harold’s return to England, and Harold fashioned a coronation making himself King of England.
 Ouf.
 Quel betrayal.

-When William hears of this, he gets ready to head over to England and take what is rightfully his.
+When William heard of this, he prepared to head to England and take what was rightfully his.

 I just have to say that the scenes in the Bayeux Tapestry when the French are preparing for battle are fascinating.
 Believe you me, there are many kegs of French wine being transported on those ships.